Strategic planning & classification

 (

-denoting the space of cost functions)
+denoting the space of cost functions) - for all

-given a description of and access to labeled examples of the form
+and access to labeled examples of the form

 where